prasoonmadnawat/dotnet-ws-dpe/README.md

 - Confluent.Kafka

 ## Coffee Worker App
-This is a dotnet core worker app that subscribes as a consumer to the Kafka topic and prings the messages that are published on the topic.
+This is a dotnet core worker app that subscribes as a consumer to the Kafka topic and prints the messages that are published on the topic.

 **Nuget packages used**
 - Confluent.Kafka